Affine cones over smooth cubic surfaces: Cubic surfaces

-\begin{lemma} Suppose that the tangent hyperplane section $T_P$ is an irreducible cubic curve with a cusp at the point $P$.
-If the curve $T_P$ is not contained in the support of $D$, then the log pair $(S,D)$ is log canonical at the point $P$. \end{lemma}
+\begin{lemma} Suppose that the tangent hyperplane section $T_P$ is an irreducible cubic curve with a cusp at $P$.
+If $T_P$ is not contained in the support of $D$, then the log pair $(S,D)$ is log canonical at $P$. \end{lemma}